Even before movies like Jaws, New England was known for its beaches. Though not necessarily Connecticut beaches.

-Back on the mainland, Silver Sands State Park is lined by a three-quarter mile wooden boardwalk.
+Back on the mainland, Silver Sands State Park is lined by a three-quarter mile long wooden boardwalk.
 Unique to most of the parks on this list, until recently there was no parking fee.

 But those days are gone, after the state invested in adding new amenities to the park, like restrooms.

 Lifeguards are on duty at the park from Wednesday to Sunday in the summer months.

 As the name implies, West Haven is just to the west of New Haven.

 All the beaches in West Haven are open to the public from 9 am until dusk each day.
 Lifeguards are on duty from 10:15 am to 3 pm: